18F/before-you-ship/_pages/ato.md

 title: ATOs
 ---

 An Authority to Operate (ATO) is a complicated security review process that is required for deploying any web service on the public web.
+Before a system is made publicly accessible on the Internet, it must go through either the full ATO process or a 90-Day [Authority to Test](../authority-to-test/).
+If either are not yet complete, the system must have some level of authentication required for a user to enter.

 ### The ATO process